StefanScherer/dotfiles-windows/README.md

 * **hosts**: edit your hosts file, if sudo is missing, call `cinst sudo`
 * **logvi logfile**: view a log file with relative times in gvim

+### Sublime Text 3

+* My user preferences for Sublime Text 3 are stored in this repo.
+Take care.
+* A helper script **subl.bat** is added to call the editor from command line.

 ### Vagrant

 * default Vagrantfile for global settings. **Beware** save your previous Vagrantfile before calling sync -f